-- How are various lighting metrics related?
+- · Can something like an environmental "safe exposure threshold" to ALAN be defined? - · Can luminaire design improvements increase the overall efficacy of outdoor lighting? - How are various lighting metrics related?
 For example, can we model skyglow based on broad collections of luminance? - How does air pollution interface with ALAN? - · How are some measures of ALAN such as skyglow specifically related to a suite of undesired outcomes (e.g., adverse ecological, health, or astronomical outcomes)?